grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 ### Debugging at Runtime

 On macOS, the [faust2caqt](https://faustdoc.grame.fr/manual/tools/#faust2caqt) script has a `-me` option to catch math computation exceptions (floating point exceptions and integer div-by-zero or overflow) at runtime.
 Developers can possibly use the [dsp_me_checker](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/dsp-checker.h#L42) class to decorate a given DSP object with the math computation exception handling code.

+### Additional Resources

+Hanling infinity and not-a-number the *right way* still remains a tricky problem that is poorly handled in the current version of the compiler.
+Dario Sanfilippo [blog post](https://www.dariosanfilippo.com/blog/2020/handling_inf_nan_values_in_faust_and_cpp/) is a very helpful summary of the situation with a lot of practical solutions to write safer DSP code.